Choose your study method

 Please note: This unit is not available if you study through online plus.

-What can I expect as a CIH Housing Academy online learner?
+What can I expect as a CIH Housing Academy learner?

 • At the beginning of the qualification you will be provided with a brief introduction to the qualification and information on how it is delivered, structured and assessed.

-• You’ll have an academic tutor who offers you support throughout your qualification via email and telephone on request.
-Your tutor will mark your assignments and give you feedback as well as provide you with advice and support on any academic issues.
+• Your tutor will mark your assignments and give you feedback as well as providing you with advice and support on any academic issues.

-• You will be able to communicate and share ideas with other students via our e-learning site, Moodle.
+• You will be able to communicate and share ideas with other students via Moodle.

 How to apply